 Integral parts of an airport system are the visual and navigational aids (NAVAIDS) provided to assist pilots in navigating en route and on the airfield.
-As such, HFD is equipped with various NAVAIDS and airfield lighting equipment.
-LDA, GPS and VOR Instrument Approach procedures are available for Runway 2.

-Runway 2/20 is equipped with a four light Precision Approach Path Indicator (PAPI) for Runway 2, and a four box Visual Approach Slope Indicator (VASI) for Runway 20.
-Runway End Identifier Lights (REILS) are installed at both ends of the main runway.

-High Intensity Runway edge lights (HIRLs) are installed on both asphalt runways.
-Medium intensity lights are installed on both helipads.
+As such, GON is equipped with various NAVAIDS and airfield lighting equipment.
+Runway 5 is equipped with a 1,400 foot medium intensity approach lighting system with runway alignment indicator lights, and a four light, Precision Approach Path Indicator (PAPI).
+A four box Visual Approach Slope Indicator (VASI) and Runway End Identifier Lights (REILs) are installed on Runway 23 while Runway 33 is equipped with a PAPI and REILs.
+Additionally, high intensity runway edge lights (HIRLs) are installed on both runways.